Post Treatment Instructions

 - The gauze needs to stay in place with biting pressure for 30 minutes.
 This will reduce the amount of bleeding.

-- Your child should eat only soft, bland food for the first couple days- nothing sharp, crunchy or too hot or cold because the area may be a sensitive.
+- Your child should eat only soft, bland food for the first couple of days, nothing sharp, crunchy, or too hot or cold because the area may be sensitive.
 Encourage plenty of liquids (water, soups, juices, etc.).
 Let your child determine when a regular diet can be reintroduced.

 - A clean mouth heals faster.
 Gentle brushing around the extraction site can be started immediately along with warm salt water rinses (1/4 teaspoon to a glass of water) to aid with any discomfort.

 - Activity may need to be limited.
 Sometimes a nap is a good idea.